 An American is sexually assaulted every 98 seconds, and a child is sexually assaulted every eight minutes.
 Sexual assault is an extremely traumatic experience that has a long-lasting impact on your health and wellness.
-At the Soho Center For Mental Health Counseling & Clinical Supervision in New York City, Anthony Freire, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and their team of mental health professionals offer compassionate and expert psychological assistance to help you recover from the mental and emotional scars of sexual assault.
+At the Soho Center For Mental Health Counseling in New York City, Anthony Freire, MA, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and their team of mental health professionals offer compassionate and expert psychological assistance to help you recover from the mental and emotional scars of sexual assault.
 Call or schedule an appointment online today.

 Sexual assault occurs when one person inflicts unwanted, nonconsensual, sexual contact on another.
 Sexual assault can occur between adults, or an adult may assault a child.
 While women are more likely to experience sexual assault than men, men and boys can also be assaulted.